Skip to main content

 9 tips for increasing customer value

 Acting on feedback is just as important as getting it.
-Taking customer feedback seriously shows buyers that you care about them and are committed to providing a good experience, which can help increase satisfaction.
-So, use feedback to identify areas of improvement and formulate a plan for delivering more value.
-You may find that you need to:
+Use feedback to identify areas of improvement and formulate a plan for delivering more value.

 5. Address patterns in support issues